-The Board of Directors is responsible for ensuring that the company's organisation is structured in a way that enables its financial situation to be satisfactorily monitored, and that financial reports (i.e. interim reports and annual accounts) to the market are prepared in accordance with applicable law, accounting standards and other requirements.
-The committee addresses not only the Group's financial reports and significant accounting issues, but also issues concerning internal control, compliance, significant uncertainty in reported values, events after the balance sheet date, changes in estimates and assessments, and other conditions affecting the quality of the financial statements.

-Interim reports are handled by the Board's Risk and Audit Committee and are issued by the Board as a whole.
+The Board of Directors is responsible for ensuring that the Company's organisation is structured in a way that enables its financial situation to be satisfactorily monitored, and that financial reports (ie, interim reports and annual accounts) to the market are prepared in accordance with applicable law, accounting standards and other requirements.
+Interim reports are initially handled by the Risk and Audit Committee and are then issued by the Board as a whole.
 The semi-annual reports and the annual report are signed by all Board members and the CEO.
-The CEO is responsible for ensuring that the company's accounting is done in compliance with applicable law and that assets are managed prudently.
+The committee and the Board address not only the Group's financial reports and significant accounting issues, but also issues concerning internal control, compliance, significant uncertainty in reported values, events after the balance sheet date. changes in estimates and assessments, and other conditions affecting the quality of the financial statements.
+The CEO is responsible for ensuring that the Company's accounting is done in compliance with applicable law and that assets are managed prudently.
 Hoist Finance's CEO or CFO sits on the boards of all operating subsidiaries.
-The parent company's and the Group's books are balanced each month.
-The Board and the Executive Management Team receives information on a continuous basis on the financial situation of the parent company as well as the group.
+The Company and Group's books are balanced each month.
+The Board and the Executive Management Team receive information on a continuous basis on the company and Group's financial situation.
 The Board assures the quality of financial reporting through its Risk and Audit Committee.

-To safeguard financial reporting within the Group, monthly reports are issued directly to a joint inter-Group accounting system that includes quality controls.
+To safeguard financial reporting within the Group, monthly reports are issued directly to a joint inter-group accounting system that includes quality controls.
 Detailed analyses and reconciliations are performed in connection with the periodic reporting.
 The consolidation process also includes a number of specific reconciliation controls.
 Hoist Finance has developed internal accounting and reporting guidelines, the "Hoist Finance Financial Framework".